Document Parsing for RAG: A Complete Guide for 2026

 Building Reliable RAG Systems Starts With Parsing

 Modern RAG systems succeed or fail based on what they see.
-Layout-aware parsing, correct reading order, intelligent chunking, and systematic evaluation form the foundation of reliable retrieval.
+Layout-aware document parsing, correct reading order, intelligent chunking, and systematic evaluation form the foundation of reliable retrieval.
 When these steps are done well, models hallucinate less, retrieval becomes explainable, and answers remain grounded in source documents.

-If you take one action after reading this article, run a layout-aware parser on your most problematic PDF and inspect the output.
+If you take one action after reading this article, run a layout-aware document parser on your most problematic PDF and inspect the output.
 The improvement is often immediate.

 If you’re exploring how to build or improve a production-grade RAG system for complex documents, the Omdena team can help.
 Book an exploration call with Omdena to discuss your use case and see how layout-aware, human-centered AI systems can deliver reliable results at scale.